 How to grow and use ground cherries is an older popular blog article that is time to refresh.
 We included our favorite ground cherry piroshki recipe.
 Try it and let us know how you like it.

-Ground Cherries, also known as cape gooseberries, are little orange fruit inside an attractive paper wrapper.
-Fruits fall from the plants when ripe, that’s why they are called Ground Cherries.
-Other then the shape and size of the fruits they have nothing common with cherries.
+Ground cherries, also known as cape gooseberries, are little orange fruits resembling tomatillos, with each fruit growing inside a papery husk called a calyx.
+Fruits fall from the plant when ripe, that’s why they are called Ground Cherries.
+Other than the fruits’ shape and size, they have nothing in common with cherries.

 How to grow Ground Cherries

 Aunt Molly’s Ground Cherry variety is the most popular for cooler climates and matures in 65-70 days.
 Cape Gooseberry is another great variety, according to the catalog it needs about 80 days to maturity, but so far I have not noticed that they are later than Aunt Molly.
 We grow ours in the greenhouse though.

 Ground Cherries have very small seeds that need an early start at least 8- 10 weeks before the last frost day.
 Germination is often slow, so be patient.
 Once they are up and growing, give them a warm and sunny location.
 Since they are from the same plant family as tomatoes and peppers, they are very similar in care too.
 Read here how to start seeds indoors.

 Once all danger of frost is gone, transplant seedlings into the garden or greenhouse.
 Choose a warm microclimate for them.